Find out more about BA Video Design for Live Performance in this video

 Festivals & Arts Commissions

-We have established links into a range of festivals and events, including:
+We have also established links into a range of festivals and events, including:

 - Glastonbury Festival, the world’s largest multi-arts and popular music festival.
-In 2014 and 2015 staff and students provided video design for one of the festival venues.
+Since 2014, staff and students have provided video design for one of the festival venues.
+Watch our students test the designs on a model box here.

-- Lux Festival, an annual ‘light art’ festival in Helsinki where Guildhall School staff and students have presented work, the festival presents mixed media and projection art in public spaces and showcases high-level international work.
+- Lux Festival, an annual international ‘light art’ festival in Helsinki where Guildhall School staff and students have presented work.

 - BIPAF – South Korea